 Curriculum Intent

-At Enfield Academy of New Waltham, we aim to offer a high-quality history education that will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-It should inspire pupils’ curiosity to know more about the past.
-Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+At Enfield Academy of New Waltham, we offer a high-quality history education that will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+It inspires pupils’ curiosity to know more and remember more about the past.
+Teaching equips pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop a balanced perspective and judgement with a willingness to be open to changing your mind.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 The national curriculum for history aims to ensure that all pupils: